NL-AE/2019-Rocketry/README.md

 Rocket for entry into the 2019 UKRoC challenge with 5 other friends.

 Launch day: we put 4 motors instead of 3 and the rocket flew some 380m (about 120m over target) and we lost the bottom stage so we now have half a rocket.
+Painting it camoflauge green was also not a good idea considering landed in a field.
+Dumbass me made the arduino write to "DATALOG.TXT" while the file in the SD card was called "datalog.txt" so we didnt get any data.

 Before Launch